lumirlumir/fork-vitepress-plugin-group-icons/docs/features.md

 ## Custom Icons

-> You can add any icons from [iconify](https://icon-sets.iconify.design/) or local svg file.
+> You can add any icons from [iconify](https://icon-sets.iconify.design/), local svg file or url.

 ```ts {2,13-19} [.vitepress/config.ts]
 import { defineConfig } from 'vitepress'